Woodburn, Oregon: Mexican immigration

 In the 1950s, Mexican immigration to Oregon began to increase.
 Woodburn became a destination that accumulated immigrant farmworkers, and was a place where Mexican workers were caught in sweeps during a federal initiative called Operation Wetback, which returned about one million illegal immigrants to Mexico.
 Immigration of Mexicans to Woodburn continued to increase through the 1980s, when Latinos made up about 2.5 percent of Oregon's population.
 By the early 21st century, 59% of the population of Woodburn was Latino, with a mix of first-generation immigrants and long-term residents.

 Woodburn Estates

-Woodburn is also home to the largest 55+ retirement community in Oregon with 1510 single family homes, a mobile home park, a private, eighteen hole golf course surrounding a clubhouse with auditorium, swimming pool, fitness center, restaurant, billiards room, crafts room, RV storage, and a variety of social events, clubs and activities.
+Woodburn is home to the largest 55+ retirement community in Oregon, with 1,510 single family homes, a mobile home park, a private, eighteen hole golf course surrounding a clubhouse with auditorium, swimming pool, fitness center, restaurant, billiards room, crafts room, RV storage, and a variety of social events, clubs and activities.
+The Woodburn Estates are located between Interstate 5 and North Boones Ferry Road in Woodburn.

 Economy

 In August 1999, Woodburn Premium Outlets, known as the Woodburn Company Stores until June 2013, opened in Woodburn.
-This is an outlet mall with many name-brand clothing companies represented, including Adidas, Nike, Gap, and Banana Republic.
+This is an outlet mall with many name-brand clothing companies represented.

 MacLaren Youth Correctional Facility is on Oregon Route 99E on the outskirts of Woodburn, in which young delinquent and criminal males are incarcerated.